nilsign/dabacog/README.md

 4. Generate a relational database schema dot diagram and render it with [Graphviz](https://www.graphviz.org/) [DONE]
 5. Generate an entity class (code) dot diagram and render it with [Graphviz](https://www.graphviz.org/) [SKIPPED]
 6. Generate a Postgres database schema from the Dxd model.
 [DONE]
 7. Generate the Java entity source code from the Dxd model.
-[DEV]
+[DONE]
 8. Generate the Java postgres database connector class source code for the DEV, QA and PROD environment.
 [PLANNED]
 8. Generate the Java code and Sql queries required for all CRUD operations on all entities [PLANNED]
 9. Generate DTO classes out of many dxd model entity classes.
 [PLANED]